-When talking about SaaS businesses it’s key to launch as quickly as possible, so you can get your product into “the hands” of potential customers as quickly as possible too and get valuable feedback.
-As such it’s much needed to strip your very first version of the all unneeded features.
+When talking about SaaS businesses it’s key to launch as quickly as possible, so you can get your product into the hands of your customers as quickly as possible too and get valuable feedback.
+As such it’s much needed to strip your very first version of all the unneeded features.
 After all: how do you know which features are truly needed by you customers.
 Which features makes them buy your product without thinking?
-You don’t until you get to market.
+You don’t, until you get to market.

 Launching with just one subscription plan minimises your overhead:

 - only have to check if a user is subscribed or not;

 - not lured in to build yet another feature;